Employment Eligibility Verification (E-Verify)

 Federal Procurement: Applicable to all contracts that exceed the simplified acquisition threshold (currently $250,000), except those for commercially available off-the-shelf items or those that will be performed outside the U.S., or that have a period of performance of less than 120 days.

 Federal Assistance: Not implemented

 Flow-down: Required for all subcontracts of $3,500 or more, except those for commercial off-the-shelf items, or subcontracts that will be performed outside the U.S.

 The E-Verify federal contractor rule generally requires use of E-Verify for all new employees, regardless of whether they are assigned to a federal contract.
-The following organizations, however, awarded a federal contract that includes the Federal Acquisition Regulation (FAR) E-Verify clause are only required to use E-Verify for new hires and existing non-exempt employees who are working directly under a covered contract:
+However, institutions of higher education are only required to use E-Verify for new hires and existing non-exempt employees who are working directly under a covered contract.

 As a recipient of government contracts, Ohio University ensures enrollment in E-Verify is complete, the MOU is executed, and appropriate employees are verified.

 Ohio University will create an E-Verify case for each existing employee assigned to a Federal contract within 30 calendar days of receipt of the contract or the employee’s assignment to the contract, whichever occurs earliest.

 Ohio University will create an E-Verify case for new hires no later than the third business day after the employee starts work for pay when hired to work on a Federal contract with an E-Verify requirement.

 The Principal Investigator/Project Director (PI/PD) is responsible for notifying Human Resources of any new hires or existing employees assigned to work on Federal contracts where E-Verify is required.